ShujiaHuang/cmdbtools/README.md

 ## Annotate your VCF

-You can annotate you VCF file with CMDB information by using `python cmdbtools.py annotate` command.
+You can annotate you VCF file with CMDB information by using `cmdbtools annotate` command.

 Download a list of example variants in VCF format from [samples.vcf.gz](tests/samples.vcf.gz).
 To annotate this list of variants with allele frequences from CMDB, you can run the following command on Linux or Mac OS.